JohnAD/negamax/README.rst

 Negamax has the following restrictions:

 1. It only works for two-player games.
-2. It does not work with games that involve any randomness.
+2. It does not work with games that involve any randomness during game play.
+   (Initial randomness for "board setup" etc. before game play begins is just fine.)
 3. It requires that the value of the board be zero-sum in nature.

 Algorithm details: